 Many students publish their work in peer-reviewed journals or present at conferences.
 This helps them find positions, even leadership positions, in academia.
 “The Creighton University POTD program challenges me to synthesize evidence-based practice and to critically analyze a person’s experiences from a wholistic perspective,” says current POTD student Amanda Wise.
 “Its rich curriculum forces students to explore a broad range of advanced occupational therapy areas, beyond the core curriculum, and this content pushed me to grow professionally.”

 Course work is flexible and completely online, after an initial onsite orientation.
 You can complete the program as a full-time student or by taking a couple of classes each semester.
-All students complete seven courses, totaling 21 hours, along with 15 hours of experimental courses.
+All students complete seven courses, totaling 21 hours, along with 15 hours of experiential courses.
 Students with a bachelor’s degree complete 18 credit hours of elective courses, and students with a master’s degree complete 6 credit hours of elective courses.

 “The curriculum is rigorous, flexible, self-paced, and online and the cost of our program is competitive,” says Lampe.